Pontevedra: Pedestrianization

 In Pontevedra, the Metrominuto pedestrian plan was created for urban mobility, which with the urban transformation of the city has won many national and international awards such as the international European INTERMODES Urban Mobility Award in 2013 and the 2014 Dubai International Best Practices Award for Sustainable Development awarded by UN-Habitat in partnership with Dubai Municipality.
-The Metrominuto is a map based on the aesthetics of metro maps, which marks the pedestrian distances between the most important points of the city and the time it takes to travel them.
+The Metrominuto is a map based on the aesthetics of metro maps, which marks the distances on foot between the most important points of the city and the time it takes to travel them.
 The Metrominuto has been used as a model in other European cities such as Toulouse in France, Florence, Ferrara Modena and Cagliari in Italy, Poznań in Poland and the Angel district in London.
 In Spain, it has inspired other cities such Zaragoza, Seville, Cádiz, Salamanca, Granada, Jerez de la Frontera, A Coruña and Pamplona.
 As a result, 65% of trips in the city centre are made on foot.
 Pontevedra was recognized in 2016 as one of the 15 best cycling cities in the world.
 The urban model of the city of Pontevedra follows the models of other European cities such as Amsterdam, Bruges or Copenhagen.